dstettler/confluence-crawler/README.md

 ### Setup
 - Run `pip install pipenv` if you do not already have `pipenv` installed.
+- Run `pipenv install` to install all of the dependencies (listed at the bottom)
 - Run `pipenv shell` to enter the shell
 - Run `python main.py` to run the program.